 The EU and UK will continue to periodically issue further guidance in relation to Brexit.
 Australians should consider signing up to email notification services provided by the UK government and by the European Commission to keep updated on issues directly relevant to them.

 Australian individuals should contact their service provider directly to ascertain if and when there will be changes to contracts and/or consumer services provided as a result of Brexit.
 Australians should also consider whether it is appropriate for them to acquire legal advice and/or engage a migration agent, insurance broker, or other type of consultant to support them in preparing for all eventualities, including 'no deal'.

 Has the UK's decision to leave the EU impacted Australia-EU trade negotiations?

 No. Australia and the EU launched FTA negotiations on 18 June 2018.
 As a bloc, the EU is Australia's second largest trading partner, third largest export destination, and second largest services market.
 The EU was Australia's largest source of foreign investment in 2017.
 Australia is seeking an ambitious and comprehensive FTA with the EU to drive Australian exports, economic growth and job creation.

 Further information on the Australia-EU FTA negotiations

 Can Australia begin FTA negotiations with UK?

-Prime Minister Turnbull and UK Prime Minister May have signalled interest in negotiating an Australia-UK FTA as soon as the UK is in a position to do so.
+Australia and the UK are committed to negotiating an Australia-UK FTA as soon as the UK is in a position to do so.